 Building an excellent web application is hard, especially if your web application quality assurance isn’t what it should be.

-But, you can make it easier of you do a little thinking and preparation about QA prior to starting your web application project.
+But, you can make it easier if you do a little thinking and preparation about QA prior to starting your web application project.

 Your quality assurance and testing methods will determine how efficiently you and your team deliver your web application project and achieve your goals.
 That’s right.
 QA is often the critical factor even though it is typically the last or next-to-last phase of a web application project.

-Consider These Three Perspectives to Dramatically Improve Your Certainty of Success
+Consider These Four Perspectives to Dramatically Improve Your Success

 - Technical Accuracy – is your web application built on a technology stack that is mature and aligned with your project goals?
 Or is it based on your lead developer’s most current fascination with a new technology?
 Proven technology stacks that are purposely built to match your project’s goals can eliminate up to 50% of your web application quality assurance time.